alexmozaidze/palenight.nvim/README.md

    end,
 }
 ```

+> [!IMPORTANT]\
-Keep in mind that the order in which you require these modules is important.
+> The order in which you require these modules is important.
+Require colors before requiring groups.

 It's not recommended you modify the internals, but you can, and no one can stop you.